cisco-open/synthetic-heart/agent/README.md

 Some comments on plugin development:

   - Please try to keep plugins as generic as possible.
   - Make the plugins as configurable as possible.
   - Use worker pools to allow multiple instances to be run by one plugin.
 For example with http ping test, it's expensive to run 5 instances of the same plugins to test 5 domains, compared to 1 instance testing all 5 domains.
   - Try exporting plugin specific metrics.

-### To add a new synthetic test plugin:
+### To add a new synthetic test plugin

 For golang plugins:

   - Test name should be camelCase (in this example: `myTest`)
   - Run `make new-go-test name=myTest`.
 This will create a new directory `./plugins/syntests/myTest` with a sample plugin.

 For python plugins:

   - Test name should be kebab-case or snake_case (in this example: `my-test`)
   - Run `make new-python-test name=my-test`.
 This will create a new directory `./plugins/syntests-python/my-test` with a sample plugin.

 NOTE: Please add a README.md in the new plugin directory with description of the plugin, and how to configure